CarlosUziel/de-capstone/README.md

 ## Usage

 Simply follow along the main notebook of this project: `notebooks/main.ipynb`.
+After running the whole project, the objects in S3 should be the same as in `data/s3_inventory.txt`.

 <p align="right">(<a href="#top">back to top</a>)</p>